Conservative and Risk-Aware Offline Multi-Agent Reinforcement Learning: Application: Trajectory Learning in UAV Networks

 \subsection{Implementation and Dataset Collection}

 We consider a $10 \times 10$ grid world with $I=2$ UAVs serving $M=10$ limited-power sensors and a $5 \times 4$ risk region in the middle of the grid world as illustrated in Fig.~\ref{System_Model_Fig}.
 We use a fully connected neural network with two hidden layers of size $256$ and ReLU activation functions to represent the Q-function and the quantiles.
 The experiments are implemented using Pytorch on a single NVIDIA Tesla V100 GPU.
 Table~\ref{UAV_Parameters} shows the UAV network parameters and the proposed schemes' hyperparameters.
-We compare the proposed method MA-CQR to baseline offline MARL schemes, namely MA-DQN \cite{tampuu2017multiagent}, MA-CQL (see Sec.\ref{subsec:CQL_MARL}), and MA-QR-DQN.
+We compare the proposed method MA-CQR to baseline offline MARL schemes, namely multi-agent deep Q-network (MA-DQN) \cite{tampuu2017multiagent}, MA-CQL (see Sec.\ref{subsec:CQL_MARL}), and multi-agent quantile regression DQN (MA-QR-DQN).
 MA-DQN corresponds to MA-CQL when no conservative penalty for OOD is applied, i.e., $\alpha = 0$ in \eqref{Ind_CQL_MARL}, whereas MA-QR-DQN corresponds to MA-CQR when $\alpha = 0$ and $\xi = 1$.
-Both the independent and centralized training frameworks apply to MA-DQN and MA-QR-DQN.
+Both the independent and centralized training frameworks apply to MA-DQN, yielding multi-agent deep independent Q-network (MA-DIQN) and multi-agent deep centralized Q-network (MA-DCQN), and to MA-QR-DQN, yielding multi-agent quantile regression deep independent Q-network (MA-QR-DIQN) and multi-agent quantile regression deep centralized Q-network (MA-QR-DCQN).

 For the proposed MA-CQR, we consider two settings for the risk tolerance level $\xi$, namely $\xi=1$ and $\xi=0.15$, with the former corresponding to a risk-neutral design.
 We refer to the former as MA-CQR and the latter as MA-CQR-CVaR.
 For all distributional RL schemes (MA-QR-DQN and MA-CQR in all its variants), the learning rate is set to $10^{-5}$, while for all other schemes, we use a learning rate of $10^{-4}$.